-At Kingsway Dental Centre in Edmonton AB, we know the importance of a healthy and Complete natural smile.
+At Kingsway Dental Centre, we know the importance of a healthy and Complete natural smile.
 When you have missing teeth, taking action to replace them is important.
 Because your other teeth can tilt due to a missing tooth, holding that space is important to maintaining the integrity of your bite and restore functionality of your bite.

 One of the most reliable tooth replacement options is a dental bridge.
 Dental bridges have been around for a long time and remain one of the most common dental procedures.
-The dentists at our Edmonton dental office have extensive experience in the creation and placement of dental bridges.
+The dentists at our Edmonton dental office have extensive experience in the creation and placement of dental bridges in Edmonton.

 Traditional Fixed Dental Bridge